xjsxjs197/WiiSXRX_2022/README.md

 * Incorporating the CDROM and cdiso codes of PCSX-ReARMed, the compatibility of the system has been greatly improved.
   Many games that could not be run or had problems before can be run.

+* Cdda support.

+* Incorporating the timer codes of PCSX-ReARMed.

 * Combined the dfsound module of PCSX-ReARMed and used the SDL library.
   The sound quality of the system has been greatly improved.